-Organisations have responded to this challenge by putting in place increasingly stringent compliance monitoring processes.
-Larger and more complex businesses and smaller, simpler ones alike face issues in ensuring they meet their obligations across all their entities.
+Organizations have responded to this challenge by implementing increasingly stringent compliance monitoring programs.
+Larger and more complex businesses and smaller, simpler ones face issues ensuring they meet their obligations across all their entities.

-Here we look at the definition of compliance monitoring and examine why it’s so important in today’s legislation-heavy business landscape.
+Here we look at what compliance monitoring is, and examine why it's so important in today's legislation-heavy business landscape.

 What Is Compliance Monitoring?

-Compliance monitoring refers to the quality assurance tests organisations do to check how well their business operations meet their regulatory and internal process obligations.
+Compliance monitoring refers to the quality assurance tests organizations do to check how well their business operations meet their regulatory and internal process obligations.

-This need to monitor compliance performance is often a regulatory requirement; regulators like the UK’s Financial Conduct Authority require any firms applying for approval to operate to detail their compliance monitoring plans, for instance.
-Ongoing, the robustness of organisations’ monitoring programs can form a central tenet of their compliance with the rules that govern them.
+This need to monitor compliance performance is often a regulatory requirement; regulators like the UK’s Financial Conduct Authority or the International Organization for Standardization require firms applying for approval to operate to detail their compliance monitoring plans, for instance.
+Ongoing, the robustness of organizations’ monitoring programs can form a central tenet of compliance with the rules that govern them.

-Typically, a dedicated compliance team will be responsible for this tracking of compliance and monitoring of day-to-day activities, with internal audit providing additional checks and rigor, particularly in larger or more complex entities.
+Typically, a dedicated compliance team will be responsible for tracking compliance and monitoring day-to-day activities, using relevant compliance tools, making everyday activities easier to control.
+This is achieved with an internal audit also providing additional checks and rigor, particularly in larger or more complex entities.

 What Should a Compliance Monitoring Plan Look Like?

-There are a number of considerations when designing a compliance monitoring plan.
+There are several considerations when designing a compliance monitoring plan.
 Your compliance report:

-- Should be comprehensive – it needs to cover all of the compliance risks your organisation’s various departments face, along with the mitigating steps you put in place to address them
+- Should be comprehensive — it needs to cover all of the compliance risks your organization’s various departments face, along with the mitigating steps you put in place to address them

 - Needs to be proportionate to the size, complexity and nature of your business, and the nature and number of risks it faces